evildmp/diataxis-documentation-framework/explanation.rst

 It doesn't teach, it's not a collection of recipes, and it doesn't just describe.

-Instead , it analyses, considers things from multiple perspectives.
+Instead, it analyses, considers things from multiple perspectives.
 It might explain why it is we now do things the way we do, or even describe bad ways of doing things, or obscure alternatives.

+It deepens our knowledge and makes it richer, even if it isn't knowledge we can actually apply in any practical sense - but it doesn't need to be, in order to be valuable.

 It's something we might read at our leisure, away from the kitchen itself, when we want to think about cooking at a higher level, and to understand more about the subject.

 How to write good explanation